bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/bits/README.md

 #### Update Bit

-This method is a combination of “Clear Bit” and “Set Bit” methods.
+This method is a combination of "Clear Bit” and "Set Bit” methods.

 > See [updateBit.js](updateBit.js) for further details.